Blahah/blahah.github.io/_posts/2013-08-18-data-structures-challenge.md

 To kick start this new blog, I'm setting myself a challenge: implement 42 data structures in 42 days.

+***Update: After about 2 weeks of this, my PhD exploded and I found myself totally overwhelmed.
+I've postponed (or failed!) the datastructures challenge having completed 10 structures and will resume work on the project when my PhD workload calms down again.***

 ## The reason

 I'm nearing the end of the first year of my PhD.
 I started 10 months ago as a biologist with a bit of programming experience.
 A fair description of my current role in the lab is somewhere between a computational biologist and bioinformatician.
 I'm writing software every day to handle huge amounts of data in short turnaround times, and I have no formal CS training.